ILIAS-eLearning/ILIAS/src/UI/ROADMAP.md

 Note that a major part of the work for this Components will be to setup a comprehensive set of rules on the naming of Tabs and Sub Tabs (noun vs verbs, length, amount of words etc.) and rules for the usage of Tabs vs Sub Tabs vs Sections in Forms shown in Tabs.
 Also, one would have to look into the issue that currently "<-- Back" actions are mixed into the Tabs.
-We will need to decide, whether we will still use this concept in future.
+We will need to decide, whether we will still use this concept in the future.

 Note; One important aspect here, will be to clarify at some point the relation to the [Global Screen](../GlobalScreen).